pelithne/sre-agent-hack/README.md

 # Azure SRE Agent Hackathon Workshop

 Welcome to the Azure SRE Agent Hackathon!
-This hands-on workshop will teach you how to leverage Azure's SRE Agent to troubleshoot, monitor, and maintain cloud applications like a pro.
+This hands-on workshop will teach you how to leverage Azure's SRE Agent to troubleshoot, monitor, and maintain cloud applications.

 ## Workshop Overview